Sharif El-Gamal

 Sharif El-Gamal (born December 23, 1973) is an American real estate developer.
 He is the chairman and chief executive officer of Soho Properties, a Manhattan-based real estate company.
 El-Gamal came to international attention in 2010 for his role in the development of Park51, a planned Islamic community center and prayer space to be located about two blocks away from the World Trade Center site.

 Biography

-El-Gamal was born in Brooklyn, New York to an Egyptian Muslim father and a Roman Catholic mother of Polish descent on December 23, 1973.
+El-Gamal was born in Brooklyn, New York to an Egyptian father and a Polish mother on December 23, 1973.

 He lived in Brooklyn until age 9 when his mother died.
 He then followed his father to Liberia and Egypt where he attended the Schutz American School.
 El-Gamal returned to the United States for college, enrolling in various New York universities but eventually dropping out when he decided to stop pursuing formal education.